 3. File management

-If you’re working with Google Drive, you don’t have to be the one manually uploading everything you receive.
+If you’re working with Google Drive or another file management and writing software, you don’t have to be the one manually uploading everything you receive.
 You can automate Instagram backups to your Drive, or even have email attachments auto-uploaded.

 If it’s a dry and tedious task, then most likely it can—and must—be automated.